What if awakening.

 We don't need to jump to it and label it and work out what bird it is.

-We we're aware of it in the background.
+We're aware of it in the background,

-Our awareness acknowledges its presence.
+Acknowledges its presence.

 So that's the arising of experience that comes from this openness,

-This unborn nature,
+This unborn nature.

-So it's also a trap to think that things arise from something.
+Trap to think that things arise from something.

-Like it's not the ocean where a wave comes and disappears back because the ocean itself is a thing.
+Where a wave comes and disappears back because the ocean itself is a thing.

 Again,